ropensci/roweb3/content/blog/2021-09-03-runiverse-docs/index.md

 ## How it works

-Building pkgdown documentation is now just another step in the r-universe [workflow](https://github.com/r-universe/ropensci/blob/master/.github/workflows/build.yml) which automatically runs each hour for every updated package in rOpenSci.
+Building pkgdown documentation is now just another step in the r-universe [workflow](https://github.com/r-universe/ropensci/blob/master/.github/workflows/build.yml) which automatically runs each hour for every package in rOpenSci that has changes in the default (master/main) branch.
 When the build is successful, the pkgdown site is deployed to our docs server.

 [![Screenshot of the diagram of steps in the r-universe workflow.
 The steps are building package source, building and deploying the GitHub documentation, setting the GitHub commit status.](wf1.png)](https://github.com/r-universe/ropensci/actions/runs/1193900365)